Foxandxss/hello-lineman/README.md

 An example of Rails + Lineman + Frontend
 ========================================

-We always developed integrating our frontend inside Rails' assets.
-It worked but we lose all the flexibility of having an independent frontend application.
+We used to always develope integrating our frontend inside Rails' assets.
+It worked but we lost all the flexibility of having an independent frontend application.

 So what we need to do is use a tool like [Lineman](http://www.linemanjs.com) to build our frontend without any knowledge of what kind of backend we are going to use.